pranavraj575/mewzero/networks/README.md

     There cannot be any layers after a split into tuples (any necessary network depth must be put into each branch).
   * For `"sum"`, the results of each branch will be summed.
     For this, each branch MUST have the same output dimension.
+  * For `"concat"`, the results of each branch will be concatenated.
+    The dimension of concatenation will be the optional `dim` key, with default `"dim":-1`.

 This is computed recursively, so splits can be repeatedly applied (though there is probably no reason to do this).
 An example of this is in `net_configs/split_cnn.txt`.